Student Services

 - Abandoned in hospitals

-- Living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings
+- Living in cars, public spaces, abandoned buildings, substandard housing, or similar settings

-Please contact your child's school or the Families in Transition Office.
+For more information about the Families in Transition program, please contact your child’s school or the Families in Transition office at 816-259-5100.

 Families in Transition Liaisons (McKinney-Vento)